-This course aims to form a bridge between professional learning in the undergraduate program and to facilitate the transition of the students entry into professional practice.
-This will be achieved through facilitating students evaluation of their practice education experiences, and synthesising this with theoretical learning gained throughout the occupational therapy program.
-This will include such factors as, contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influences.
+This course aims to form a bridge between professional learning in the undergraduate program and the student's entry into professional practice.
+This will be achieved through the use of case studies, with expectations for clinical reasoning and appraisal of available literature and evidence.
+Students will synthesize theoretical and practical learning gained throughout the occupational therapy program, apply this knowledge to new cases, and utilize critical analysis and clinical reasoning to plan assessment and intervention.
+Students will examine such factors as, contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influence, in developing written work.
 Additionally students will also appraise their current strengths and ongoing professional development priorities.
-They will have the opportunity to create work of their own choice that focuses on an area they wish to strengthen.
-Opportunities for choice of and attendance in advanced workshops will be presented.
+Advanced workshops designed to refine professional skills will be presented.

-2. Analyse and synthesise the impact of factors such as contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influences on their practice.
+3. Analyse and synthesise the impact of factors such as contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural influences on their practice;

-5. Be proactive in their professional development through specific choices of study in these final weeks.
+4. Be proactive in their professional development through engagement and participation in available workshops and case analyses in these final weeks;

 This course is process rather than content driven and is learner centred.
 The course will comprise a series of interactive workshops, case studies, and a final paper.
 Practicing therapists and other related professions may be part of this course.